-This guide has been published by Phillip Arnold Auctions to give a brief guide to prospective buyers as to how the auction process works.
+This guide has been published by Phillip Arnold Auctions to give a brief guide to prospective Sellers as to how the auction process works.
 This method of sale is becoming increasingly more popular and auctions now account for a significant number of all property sales.
 It is generally a faster process than the normal private treaty method of sale.
 If a property is sold by auction, that literally means that IT IS SOLD.
 The team at Phillip Arnold Auctions is always available to answer questions that may not be covered in this guide.
-We can be reached at our offices by emailing email@example.com or calling 020 8799 3880.
+We can be reached at our offices by emailing firstname.lastname@example.org or calling 020 8799 3880.

 The process is very similar to the normal method of private treaty.
 However, for an auction sale the seller and their solicitor carry out all the necessary paperwork and legal investigations prior to the auction.
 Subject to the property receiving an acceptable bid, the property will be 'sold' on auction day with a legally binding exchange of contracts and a fixed completion date.

 For the vendor there is the advantage of speed and certainty.
 A reserve price is set prior to the sale, which is the minimum price at which the property will be sold.
 The gavel will fall when the highest bid is reached at or in excess of that figure.
 This is the point that contracts are legally exchanged and completion is normally set 28 days thereafter.
 Waiting for the buyer to complete the purchase process is eliminated under auction conditions - if the property sells at auction, it is legally sold.
 The price is set and neither party can change their mind once the gavel has fallen.